curlpipe/awesome-learning/README.md

 # Web development
 Web development is arguably one of the most popular and highly paid part of the industry, here are some of the tools that you can use to create your own applications or apply them at a job.
+The main languages used in Web development are HTML, CSS, Javascript, PHP, Ruby, Python and Java.
+Make sure you know the corresponding language before starting on a framework!

 ## Sass
 Sass is a popular CSS preprocessor which adds more features and allows better customisation and control of website styling.